tray0019/tray0019/README.md

-- 👋 Hi, I’m @tray0019
+- 👋 Hi, I’m Rustom Trayvilla
-- 👀 Passionated in software development, back-end
+- 👀 Passionate in software development
-- 🌱 Curentlly finished Computer Programming co-op program
+- 🌱 Diploma in Computer Programming co-op program
-- 💞️ I’m looking to collaborate on any programming project
-- 📫 You can reach me at my linkedin www.linkedin.com/in/rustom-trayvilla
+- 📫 Connect with me on LinkedIn www.linkedin.com/in/rustom-trayvilla
-- or school email tray0019@algonquinlive.com
+- 🖥️ Portfolio Website: softwaredev-portfolio.onrender.com

 <!---
 tray0019/tray0019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.